Pressure Relief Valves For Air Compressors

-The pressure relief valve tests are the responsibility of the user or operator, while test instructions should be supplied by the air compressor manufacturer.
-For example, VMAC’s manuals include test instructions to perform a pressure relieve valve inspection:
+The pressure relief valve tests are the responsibility of the user or operator, while the air compressor manufacturer should supply test instructions.
+For example, VMAC’s manuals include test instructions to perform a pressure relief valve inspection:

 If you are operating a system that is not a VMAC air compressor, check your manual or contact the manufacturer for detailed instructions on how to test your pressure relief valve.